section-engineering-education/engineering-education/articles/laravel-8-new-features/index.md

 - Account Deletion: This is another feature that has been introduced in the laravel 8 scaffolding.
 It's an option for a user to delete their account.
 The functionality to implement this is located at the `App\Actions\Jetstream\DeleteUser`.

 ### Conclusion
 You have now learned the basics of Laravel 8.x.
-You can use this knowledge to develop more interactive applications that make use of full laravel features.
+You can use this knowledge to develop more interactive applications that make use of full Laravel features.

 Happy Coding!